what you might want to know before applying

 * Excluding winter and Passover vacations and free weekends spent away from our Jerusalem base.

-Please complete ALL questions on the application form.
-PLEASE provide your name EXACTLY as it appears on your passport.
-You will be receive a confirmation letter with details of the admissions process within 2 days.
+Please complete ALL questions on the application form and provide your name EXACTLY as it appears on your passport.
+You will be receive a confirmation letter with details of the admissions process immediately upon pushing submit below.
 If you will require financial aid, please note that funds are distributed on a first come, first served basis, based upon demonstrated need.
 Completing the application process as quickly as possible is to your advantage.
 Admissions are processed on a rolling basis throughout the year.
-The date and time of your application is automatically entered when you click "Submit Application."
+The date and time of your application is automatically entered when you click "Submit."
 (An incomplete application is not considered an application.)
 If you cannot answer a required question, place "N/A" in the box.
 If you have any problems with the form, please call 917-930-3092 or email Pgeffen@kivunim.org.
 Thank you for your interest in KIVUNIM!
 We are looking forward to seeing you next year.

 You may pay your application fee now by clicking on the button below: